 Extension: Causal effect of sample size

-The core message of the target article is that people neglect sample size.
-The demonstrations in the target article are mostly using descriptives in single sample size scenarios.
-These were powerful demonstrations, and yet they fall short of truly demonstrating that people do not take into account sample size, because there was no manipulation of sample sizes in these scenarios.
+The core message of the target article is that people neglect to take sample size into consideration when evaluating sample representativeness of the population.
+The demonstrations in the target article were mostly using descriptives with vignettes describing single sample size scenarios.
+These were powerful demonstrations, and yet they fell short of truly demonstrating that people do not take sample size into account, because there was no manipulation of sample size in these scenarios.

-We summarized our translation of the hypotheses in the specific demonstrations of the target article in Table 2.
-For each of those scenarios manipulating sample size are competing hypotheses regarding the manipulation: the “law of small numbers” phenomenon seems to suggest support for the null hypothesis - that there are no differences in interpretation of findings if sample is manipulated.
-The alternative hypothesis is that the larger the sample, the smaller the error, and the more likely people are to perceive it as representative of the population.
+As a first step, we summarized our translation of the hypotheses in the specific demonstrations of the target article in Table 2.
+For each of those scenarios manipulating sample size there are competing hypotheses regarding how the manipulation would impact people’s evaluations: the “law of small numbers” phenomenon seems to suggest support for the null hypothesis - that sample size manipulations would not impact the interpretation of findings.

-Previous research demonstrated that people can intuitively infer that the larger the sample size the more likely it is to resemble the characteristics of the population, with youngsters as early as the age of 11 showing indications of having this intuition (Piaget & Inhelder, 1951/1975).
-Which raises the question - If people have that intuition, then why do people not intuitively understand that a small sample is not representative of the population?
-Later research suggested that even the belief in the law of large numbers does not always persist, it is actually dependent on the type of question.
-It relates to a distinction between frequency distribution and sampling distribution.
-A frequency distribution consisted of values from a single sample.
-For example, the number of boys and girls born in a hospital on a given day would be a frequency distribution; a sampling distribution, on the other hand, consisted of repeated samples from the same population.
-Using the same example, the number of days that more boys were born than girls in a hospital would be a sampling distribution (Sedlmeier & Gigerenzer, 1997).
-Using the same scenarios as those in the target article directly manipulating sample size would allow us a more careful test of the Sedlmeier and Gigerenzer (1997) “belief in the law of large numbers”, contrasting that with the target’s null hypothesis of the Tversky and Kahneman (1971) “belief in the law of small numbers”.

-Exploratory directions

-[Will be updated in Stage 2]
+The alternative hypothesis is that people do take sample size into account.
+One theoretical account that does not assume a null-hypothesis is the belief in the “law of large numbers” which predicts that the larger the sample, the more likely people are to perceive it as representative of the population (Sedlmeier & Gigerenzer, 1997).
+Previous research demonstrated that people can intuitively infer that the larger the sample size the more likely it is to resemble the characteristics of the population, with youngsters as early as the age of 11 showing indications of having this intuition (Piaget & Inhelder, 1951/1975) and initial similar demonstrations in adults (Peterson & Beach, 1967).

+To try and resolve the two seemingly opposite findings, Sedlmeier and Gigerenzer (1997) suggested that it might be dependent on the type of question, such as a distinction between frequency distribution (“a distribution of values from one sample”, p.
+36) and sampling distribution (“distribution of means from independent samples of fixed size, drawn from the same population”).
+In so doing, it seems that Sedlmeier and Gigerenzer (1997) accepted the premise that the results of the target article hold and generalize, and that their resolution relies on the statistical presentation of the problem.
+Yet, it is possible that the phenomenon is dependent on the experimental design, and that a direct manipulation of the sample size in these scenarios would allow us a stricter empirical causal test to contrast “belief in the law of small numbers” suggesting null differences against the possibility of “belief in the law of large numbers” suggesting an adaptation to evaluations based on sample size.
+In the case that people do adjust their evaluations according to sample size, a manipulation would allow us an initial estimation of the direction and the extent to which people make such adaptation.
+The implementation of that manipulation across the different scenarios would allow us to examine whether such adjustments differ based on the question at hand.
+Together, these may suggest a more nuanced view of the debate regarding the seemingly contradictory findings.

 Pre-registration and open-science

 We provided all materials, data, and code on: https://osf.io/mns7j/ .
 This project received Peer Community in Registered Report Stage 1 in-principle acceptance ((ENTER LINK AFTER IPA); (ENTER LINK AFTER IPA)) after which we created a frozen pre-registration version of the entire Stage 1 packet (ENTER LINK AFTER IPA) and proceeded to data collection.
 All measures, manipulations, exclusions conducted for this investigation are reported, and data collection was completed before analyses.